top of page

 • Suck on sugar-free mints, pastilles, or other flavoured options to refresh your palate and help eliminate any unpleasant tastes.

-Coping with dry mouth
+Supporting a dry mouth

-Dry mouth is often misunderstood as a mere inconvenience, but for those experiencing it, especially during cancer treatment, it can severely impact daily life and well-being.
+Dry mouth is often misunderstood as a mere inconvenience, but for those experiencing it, especially during cancer treatment, it can severely impact daily life and wellbeing.

 Adapt Your Diet: